udoma-co/terraform-provider-udoma/docs/resources/appointment_template.md

 Required:

 - `id` (String) the ID of the input field, used to identify it and later access the data
-- `label` (Map of String) a map of values, where the key and values are strings
 - `type` (String) The type of the input

 Optional: